 Use the leftovers from our Slow Cooker Roast Chicken recipe to make this chili, or buy pre-cooked rotisserie chicken from your grocery store to save time.

 - In a large, heavy frying pan over medium heat, add 1 tablespoon canola oil and the chicken.
 Brown chicken slightly to bring out the flavor.
 Add the onion, 1 teaspoon salt, several grinds of pepper and sauté until the onion is soft.
-Add the garlic, chili powder, cumin and cayenne to taste, and stir together for 2-3 minutes to release the flavors.
+Add the garlic, chili powder, cumin and cayenne to taste, and stir together for 2 to 3 minutes to release the flavors.

 - Transfer contents to the slow cooker.
 Add the chicken stock, beans and bay leaf.
 Turn slow cooker on high and let cook for 6 to 8 hours.